ELETTRA-SincrotroneTrieste/cumbia-libs/README.md

 on a terminal.

+#### Note

 If you followed the instructions above, you should have a copy of the *cumbia-libs* sources under *$HOME/Downloads* and executed
 *scripts/cubuild.sh* from within *$HOME/Downloads/cumbia-libs*.

 The following observations must be taken into account to let *cumbia upgrade* work properly:

-- keep the copy of the sources in *$HOME/Downloads/cumbia-libs* to perform periodical upgrades only, not for developing;
+- keep the copy of the sources in *$HOME/Downloads/cumbia-libs* to perform periodical upgrades only, not for developing (aka *read-only* copy)
 - do not move away that directory.

-If you move away the folder, *cumbia upgrade* will not work and you will have to git clone *cumbia-libs* and manually execute
+If you remove the folder, *cumbia upgrade* will not work and you will have to git clone *cumbia-libs* and manually execute

 > scripts/cubuild.sh update && scripts/cubuild.sh tango install

-again.
+once again.

 ## Step by step installation